Amar444/Bordspellen-Framework/gui/doc/protocol.md

 #### When the GUI is in need to challenge a player:

 ```
-GUI -> : gui challenge <playerName> <gameName> <n>
+GUI -> :{
+            "challenge":  {
+              "playerName":  <playerName>,
+              "gameName": <gameName>,
+              "turnTime": <n>
+            }
+        }
 GUI <- : OK
 ```
-- n can be included or excluded, but will almost certainly be included when playing in the GUI environment.
-The n parameter stands for the turn time of the game in seconds and if not given, the server will use it's default time. 'n' must be given without quotationmarks.
+- In this protocol the turn time does'nt need to be set, but the key will always be included.
+When n is not included, than n will always be null.
+- N will be always filled in without quotation's marks, since it will be handled by the external server as an Integer.

 <br>
 <br>